rishav394/VIT2.4G-authenticator/README.md

 * Adding the proxy server
 * Minimizing to tray and run in background
 * Hibernate when not connected to VIT2.4G
+* Automatically shuts dpwn the proxy and logs the user in using the last knows credentials.